Peter's DIY electronic projects

 Take your existing remote control and control everything with

 Control up to 16 remote digital output lines by this remote

 control encoder/decoder.
 The encoder can transmit either using a

 radio module or an infrared LED.
-The decoder outputs can be latched or momentary
+The decoder outputs can be latched

-lock.
+electronic combination lock.
 The combination can have a chosen

 length of numbers or alphabets, and can be changed any time.
 The

-entering the correct combination, a relay
+entering the correct combination, a relay is operated for the

-set HIGH or LOW independently, without changing other output pin states.
+independently, without changing other output pin states.

 Build your own temperature meter for fun.
 This project uses

-the

-TC77 digital temperature sensor, a PIC16F871
+the Microchip TC77 digital temperature sensor, a PIC16F871

-microcontroller

-7-segment 3½ digit LCD.
+microcontroller and a 7-segment 3½ digit LCD.
 You can study

 Automatically turn off the lights after 10 minutes.
 If you

 two independent light switches with different turn off times.
 Press

 the button once and the light turns on for the preset time.
 Press

 again, and the light remains on forever.
 Press for the third time,

 Control all your devices from the PC.
 This infrared remote

 control transmitter can be controlled from a computer.
-It speaks many
+It speaks

-can be tailored to other specific types.
+standard and can be tailored to other specific types.

 Turn on the sprinkler or the aquarium lighting for the same

 period of the day.
 You can choose to operate the output by every

 2nd, 3rd, ... day only.
 There is a manual start/stop button to

-immediately turn on or off the output, and a disable button to completely turn off automatic
+immediately turn on or off the output, and a disable button to

-your application.
+develop and debug your application.
 You can choose which PIC I/O

 LCD can be controlled.

 a shared network, and they can communicate to each other and share

 microcontrollers are cheap and easy to start with.
 You can find

 them in many size starting at 6 pins.
 Most parts contain FLASH

 choice to start with is the 40-pin PIC16F887, or the 18-pin

 PIC16F628A/PIC16F818.
-They contain integrated
+They contain integrated serial interface,

 Electronic parts documentation